 For the Universe, you have to be very clear about the specific reason why you are chanting a particular mantra.
 Else, you will be confusing the Universe and your efforts will go in vain.

 One generally chants until their wishes are fulfilled.

 Mantras can be chanted out loudly, they can be whispered and heard only by you, they can be written down over and over in a book or they can be recited in the mind.
 The last is the most advanced way of chanting a mantra.

 Sometimes people also chant mantras for no specific reason.
 Maybe they are a devotee of that particular God or Goddess.
 In these cases, they are chanting out of Bhakti.

 Eg: The number of all Devis is 9.
-So Mantras to Goddesses can be chanted for a minimum of 9 times and the
+So Mantras to Goddesses can be chanted a minimum of 9 times

 The best time to chant a mantra is at Sandhya - 20 minutes before sunrise or just 20 minutes after Sunset.